-- (a) An employee, other than a casual employee, rostered to work ordinary hours in a broken shift will be paid the minimum hourly rate plus a broken shift penalty of 15% of the minimum hourly rate with a minimum payment as for 2 hours for each period of duty. - (b) The broken shift penalty under clause 22.4(a) is in addition to any applicable penalty rate under clauses 22.2, 22.3 and 21-Overtime. - (c) The maximum spread between the start of the first period of duty and the end of the second period of duty for a broken shift is 12 hours.
-Any hours in excess of this 12 hour spread will be paid for as overtime. - (d) The provisions of clause 22.4(c) do not apply to a boarding supervision services employee who is provided with reasonable accommodation including living quarters, fuel and light, and available to the employee for their exclusive use for 52 weeks of the year, at no cost to the employee. - 22.5 The penalty rates within clause 22.2 relating to afternoon and evening shifts, clause 22.3 and in clause 21-Overtime are not cumulative.
+- (a) An employee, other than a casual employee, rostered to work ordinary hours in a broken shift will be paid the minimum hourly rate plus a broken shift penalty of 15%115% of the minimum hourly rate with a minimum payment as for 2 hours for each period of duty. - (b) The broken shift penalty under clause 22.4(a) is in addition to any other applicable penalty rate under clauses 22.2-Payment for shiftwork, clause, 22.3_Saturday and Sunday work and clause 21-Overtime. - (c) The maximum spread between the start of the first period of duty and the end of the second period of duty for a broken shift is 12 hours.
+Any hours in excess of this 12 hour spread will be paid for as overtime. - (d) The provisions of clause 22.4(c) do not apply to a boarding supervision services employee who is provided with reasonable accommodation including living quarters, fuel and light, and available to the employee for their exclusive use for 52 weeks of the year, at no cost to the employee. - 22.5 The penalty rates within clause 22.2-Payment for shiftwork relating to afternoon and evening shifts, and clause 22.3-Saturday and Sunday work and in clause 21-Overtime are not cumulative.
 Where an employee is entitled to more than one penalty or overtime rate, the employee will be entitled to the highest single penalty rate.